Competition in Contracting Act - Explained

-A Little More on What is the Competition In Contracting Act (CICA)
+How Does the Competition In Contracting Act Work?

 The act requires that all the United States government agencies organize both full and open competition.
 That the procurement activities and procedures should be competitive.
 The competitive procedure is in the form of sealed bidding, formerly known as formal advertising.
 According to CICA, the contracting agency with contracts exceeding $25,000, must publish them in the Commerce Business Daily.
 The publication of notices for tender should be done at least 15 days before the issuance of a solicitation for bids.
 The publishing agency should leave the notice open for 30 days to give room for response.
 The thirty days covers the time between issuing of the solicitation and bid sealing.
 The period is provided to allow many bidders to apply for government contracts.

 - The main purpose of enacting this law is to help the government save through competitive pricing.
 It gives room for the government to choose a contractor offering products or services at a fair price.